 - A known genetic condition in the family which conveys a ‘significant risk of a serious genetic condition’.

-- No living, unaffected child, or untested child (for an adult-onset disorder) as a couple
+- No living, unaffected child, or untested child (for an adult-onset disorder) as a couple or, if one partner has no living biological child

-- Female age < 39 years.
+- Egg provider < 39 years.

-- Female body mass index < 30.
+- Egg provider body mass index < 30.

 - Both partners should be non-smokers for at least 3 months, living at the same address for at least 2 years and both must be eligible for NHS treatment.